(In alphabetical order)

 Josephine Cashman recently appeared as Louise Benton in the noir Bunny Lake is Missing.
 Other credits include playing Goddess in Tspiris of Athens, Regan in King Lear, Lucetta in Two Gentlemen of Verona; the world premiere of Richard Forman's Harry in Love, and Ida Wolfe in World Gone Wrong.
 She also works in film and television, and she's gleeful to hang with a such fine bunch of Liars at their Clubhouse. www.JosephineCashman.com

-Josephine read Hole in the Roof by Sarah Amandolare and From This Day Forward by Maureen Duffy
+Josephine read Hole in the Roof by Sarah Amandolare, From This Day Forward by Maureen Duffy, and Sympathy for the Devils by Suzanne Russo

 Kate was born in raised in Twin Peaks, California, which is actually a place.
 She moved to New York in 2007 after having received her Bachelor's degree in musical theatre from UC Irvine, and her post-graduate degree in regular theatre from the Oxford School of Drama in the UK.
 She has a cat named Pigeon, a boyfriend named Colin, and an unhealthy obsession with Patti LuPone.
 Check out her website at www.katechadwick.com.

-Kate read Swimming with Seals by Melody Nixon on 5th December 2012
+Kate read Swimming with Seals by Melody Nixon and Winter in Brooklyn by Sam Carter

 Leigh Ann Cobb